-- the development and updating of a Joint Strategic Needs Assessment, any Pharmaceutical Needs Assessment and the Better Care Fund; - (ii) assisting in the development and overseeing of various other plans and strategies with relevance to health; - (iii) providing a link to and encouraging integration and collaboration with and other key health stakeholders including NHS England and any other health and wellbeing board; and - (iv) ensuring that a patient/service user voice is effectively heard in connection with relevant decisions. - (v) statutory responsibility as Local Outbreak Management Board for Dorset. - (b) The Health and Wellbeing Board will consist of 18 persons made up of: - (i) 3 Members (all of whom shall be nominated by the Leader, of which 1 shall be the Leader or the Leader's nominee); - 4 Officers made up of the Director responsible for adult social services; the Director responsible for children's services, the Director responsible for public health and 1 other Officer with a responsibility for the economy; - (iii) 7 NHS representatives made up of 3 from Locality Executive Teams (GPs), 1 from the Dorset Clinical Commissioning Group Board, the Clinical Commissioning Group Accountable Officer; 1 from NHS England and 1 from the Local NHS Provider Trust; and - (iv) 4 others made up of 1 from the Local Healthwatch organisation, 1 from the voluntary sector, a representative of the Police and a representative of Dorset and Wiltshire Fire Authority. - (c) The quorum of the Health and Wellbeing Board shall be 5 persons at least 3 of whom are Members of the Council and/or Officers of the Council. - (d) There shall be power to appoint substitutes for both Members and non-Members to the Health and Wellbeing Board.
+- (i) the development and updating of a Joint Strategic Needs Assessment, any Pharmaceutical Needs Assessment and the Better Care Fund; - (ii) assisting in the development and overseeing of various other plans and strategies with relevance to health; - (iii) providing a link to and encouraging integration and collaboration with and other key health stakeholders including NHS England and any other health and wellbeing board; and - (iv) ensuring that a patient/service user voice is effectively heard in connection with relevant decisions. - statutory responsibility as Local Outbreak Management Board for Dorset. - (vi) Being the strategic board for the place-based partnership. - (b) The Health and Wellbeing Board will consist of 17 persons made up of: - (i) 3 Members (all of whom shall be nominated by the Leader, of which 1 shall be the Leader or the Leader's nominee); - (ii) 4 Officers made up of the Director responsible for adult social services; the Director responsible for children's services, the Director responsible for public health and 1 other Officer with a responsibility for the economy; - (iii) 6 NHS representatives made up of 3 from Locality Executive Teams (GPs), 1 from the Dorset Integrated Care Board, 1 from NHS England and 1 from the Local NHS Provider Trust; and - (iv) 4 others made up of 1 from the Local Healthwatch organisation, 1 from the voluntary sector, a representative of the Police and a representative of Dorset and Wiltshire Fire Authority. - (c) The quorum of the Health and Wellbeing Board shall be 5 persons at least 3 of whom are Members of the Council and/or Officers of the Council. - (d) There shall be power to appoint substitutes for both Members and non-Members to the Health and Wellbeing Board.
 A non-Member substitute must be from the same organisation as the non-Member.